 b) Internal termination of repeaters can be switched ON if the connection matches with section 5 point 4.a c) Internal termination of repeaters is switched OFF if the connection matches with section 5 point 4.b Input cable (coming from central heating station) shield MUST be floating and output cable shield is connected to earth.

-This is to maintain single point earthing in each network, on common reference signal (S.Gnd) and shield cable (Refer section 5 point 5, 6).
+This is to maintain single point earthing in each network, on S.Gnd and shield cable (Refer section 5 point 5, 6).